golang/proposal/design/33974-add-public-lockedfile-pkg.md

 // must not be copied after first use.
 The Path field must be set before first
 // use and must not be change thereafter. type Mutex struct {
-    Path string // The path to the well-known lock file.
+    // Path to the well-known lock file.
 Must be non-empty.
+    //
+    // Path must not change on a locked mutex.
+    Path string
     // contains filtered or unexported fields
 }